masolimano/maneage/README.md

 ============

 This description is for *creators* of the reproduction pipeline.
-See `README` on instructions for running it.
+See `README` for instructions on running it.

-This project contains a **fully working template** for a high-level research reproduction pipeline as defined in the link below.
-If this page is inaccessible at the time of reading, please see the end of this file which contains a portion of the introduction in this webpage.
+This project contains a **fully working template** for a high-level research reproduction pipeline, or reproducible paper, as defined in the link below.
+If the page below is not accessible at the time of reading, please see the appendix at the end of this file for a portion of its introduction.
 Some [slides](http://akhlaghi.org/pdf/reproduction-pipeline.pdf) are also available to help demonstrate the concept implemented here.